Vijender Singh set to return to pro boxing – ‘Looking forward to starting my unbeaten streak again’

-Indian boxer and Olympic medallist Vijender Singh will return to the ring for his sixth professional battle in the country when he competes in the ‘Rumble in the Jungle’ event in Raipur in August.
+Indian boxer and Olympic medallist Vijender Singh will return to the ring for his sixth professional bout in the country when he competes in the ‘Rumble in the Jungle’ event in Raipur in August.

 Since turning professional in 2015, he had a 12-1 record with eight knockouts.
 However, his unbeaten streak of 12 was broken in his last bout in Goa.
 ‘Rumble in the Jungle’ – which will only be the pugilist’s sixth bout in India during his professional boxing career, will also be the city’s first professional boxing event.